EU Law and Human Rights

 More Information

-After completion of this minor, you will distinguish yourself because you have learnt to better recognize signals indicating the applicability of European law and Human Rights.
+After completion of this minor, you will distinguish yourself because you have learnt to (better) recognise signals indicating the applicability of European law and Human Rights.
+This will enable you to better assess the concrete consequences of European rules for everyday legal practice.

 Practical information